ENJ1/aok/README.md

 ### Power Profiles

-This installer sets the power profile to `conservative` which is optimally efficient.
+This installer sets the power profile to `schedutil` which is optimally efficient.
 It can drop to 200 MHz (maximum efficiency), or go to 1700 MHz (full speed) as needed.
 Other power profiles are possible, such as `performance`, which stays at max speed no matter what.
 To change the power profile, open a terminal `Ctrl+Alt+t` and type, for example:
 `sudo cpupower frequency-set performance`
 Setting it this way will persist across reboots.
 For more info, run `cpupower`.